Keyboard shortcuts

 Worst-case network fee

 Every withdrawal is required to cover not just its own on-chain footprint but also a share of UTXO pool maintenance.
 At minimum, a withdrawal must pay for the fixed transaction overhead, its own recipient output, and a change output back to the pool.
-On top of that, the protocol requires each withdrawal to budget for up to input_budget input weights.
-This headroom allows the coin selector to consolidate many small UTXOs into fewer large ones during normal withdrawal traffic – a form of opportunistic UTXO smashing that keeps the pool healthy without requiring dedicated consolidation transactions.
+The additional headroom allows the coin selector to consolidate many small UTXOs into fewer large ones during normal withdrawal traffic – a form of opportunistic UTXO smashing that keeps the pool healthy without requiring dedicated consolidation transactions.

 Transaction validation fee bounds